Leadership and Innovation Courses: Fall 2025

 3 Credit Hour(s)

-This course is the first of two courses that focus on research and is a prerequisite to LEAD 541.
-In this course, students develop a project or thesis through independent study that entails research conducted under the supervision of a faculty member in an area of mutual interest to the student and the faculty member.
-Student assignments incorporate the collecting and processing of information, statistical inference, risk analysis, qualitative methodologies, and information technology.
+This course is the first of two courses that focuses on research and is a prerequisite to LEAD 541.
+In this course, students will develop a thesis through independent study that entails research conducted under the supervision of a faculty member in an area of mutual interest to the student and the faculty member.
+Student assignments incorporate the collecting and processing of information, statistical inference, risk analysis, qualitative /quantitative methodologies, and information technology.
 The course affords an opportunity to study a specific organizational problem or to institute an organizational change.
-In the second course, LEAD 541, students will complete their project or thesis.
+In the second course, LEAD 541, students will complete their thesis.
 Both courses afford students an opportunity to study and approach a specific organizational problem, or to institute an organizational change.
-Both courses are offered in seminar fashion with an opportunity to explore project/thesis topics, and to examine practical and timely leadership issues.
+Both courses are offered in seminar fashion with an opportunity to explore thesis topics, and to examine practical and timely leadership issues.
+Finally, students will become strong consumers of research and specifically primary research, as well as gain the expertise to discern when conclusions from various research methodologies and studies are appropriate or exagerate findings.
+In this way students will become educated on how to use, conduct, and evaluate high quality research strategies and results.
 Prerequisite: Majors only.
 (GR)

 LEAD 541: Research Project/Thesis in Leadership And Innovation II